Bring your own cloud

 Follow the steps below to delete a BYOC environment deployed in your cloud.

-- Delete all BYOC clusters running in the environment.
-Navigate to the Clusters page, click the delete icon to delete all of your BYOC clusters.
+- Delete all BYOC projects running in the environment.
+Navigate to the Projects page, click the delete icon to delete all of your BYOC projects.

 - Delete resources you created that are not managed by RisingWave, such as VPC Peerings, GCP Firewalls, and other common resources you might have used.